QubesOS/qubes-doc/external/troubleshooting/out-of-memory.md

 In any case you'll need some disk space to start the VM.
 Check `df -h` output if you have some.
 If not, here are some hints how to free some disk space:

-1. Clean yum cache
+1. Clean yum cache.

 ~~~
 sudo yum clean all
 ~~~

-2. Delete .img files of a less important VM, that can be found in /var/lib/qubes/appvms/
+2. Delete `.img` files of a less important VM, which can be found in `/var/lib/qubes/appvms/`.

-Then, when the system is working again, cleanup the rest with:
+    Then, when the system is working again, clean up the rest.

 ~~~
 qvm-remove <VMname>
 ~~~

-With this method you lose the data of one VM, but it'll work more reliably.
+With this method, you lose the data of one VM, but it'll work more reliably.

-3. Decrease filesystem safety margin (5% by default)
+3. Decrease the filesystem safety margin (5% by default).

 ~~~
 sudo tune2fs -m 4 /dev/mapper/vg_dom0-lv_root
 ~~~

-4. Remove some unneeded files in dom0 home (if you have any, most likely not)
+4. Remove some unneeded files in dom0 home (if you have any, most likely not).